Understanding ESG Disclosure: A Guide for Effective Reporting

 The primary objective is to provide stakeholders—such as investors, customers, and regulators—with clear insights into a company's ESG practices, emphasising the associated risks and opportunities.

-For ESG disclosures to be effective, they should be standardised for easier comparison, clearly articulated, transparent regarding the company’s practices, and delivered in a timely and accurate manner.
+For ESG disclosures to be effective, it should be standardised for easier comparison, clearly articulated, transparent regarding the company’s practices, and delivered in a timely and accurate manner.
 Ensuring these characteristics fosters trust among stakeholders, enabling them to rely on the information as consistent and reliable data.

 Why is ESG Disclosure Important?